JoeLuker/aonprd-parse/README.md

 ## Introduction

 This project processes HTML data through various stages including manual cleaning, decomposing into graph structures, deduplication, and importing into Memgraph for advanced querying and analysis.
+It utilizes asynchronous programming for improved performance.

 ## Features